-Alzheimer’s is a complex disease with multiple components to it, and the treatment of Alzheimer’s disease is also multi-faceted.
-There is no cure for the disease, and there is no treatment that will help stop or get rid of the symptoms, or even slow progression of the disease.
-Instead, the aims of treatment are to help patients maintain their cognitive functioning, manage behavioral symptoms, and alleviate some of the symptoms that may be most bothersome and impairing quality of life.1
+Alzheimer's is a complex disease with multiple components, and the treatment of Alzheimer's disease is also multi-faceted.
+There is no cure for the disease, and there is no treatment that will help stop or get rid of the symptoms or even slow the progression of the disease.
+Instead, treatment aims to help patients maintain their cognitive functioning, manage behavioral symptoms, and alleviate some of the symptoms that may be most bothersome and impair quality of life.1

-Treatment often depends on the stage of Alzheimer’s a patient is in and the accompanying symptoms.
-Since symptoms can change over time, as well as vary in severity, treatment plans may shift or remain a fluid work-in-progress.
-This is why it’s helpful for people with Alzheimer’s disease to have attuned caregivers and see the doctor regularly for check-ups.
+Treatment often depends on the stage of Alzheimer's a patient is in and the accompanying symptoms.
+Since symptoms can change over time and vary in severity, treatment plans may shift or remain a fluid work-in-progress.
+This is why it's helpful for people with Alzheimer's disease to have attuned caregivers and see the doctor regularly for check-ups.
 Treatment can include medications for memory, behavior, or mood; and non-drug treatments for behavior.

 Medications used to treat Alzheimer's

-Medications may also be used to help treat depression, anxiety, agitation, psychosis, and sleeplessness associated with Alzheimer’s disease.
-These are used with caution, and only after a doctor has conducted a complete exam and ruled out any other possible causes for the symptoms.
-Often times non-drug treatments will be tried first for things like behavior or mood symptoms.
+Medications may also be used to help treat depression, anxiety, agitation, psychosis, and sleeplessness associated with Alzheimer's disease.
+These are used with caution only after a doctor has conducted a complete exam and ruled out other possible causes for the symptoms.
+Often non-drug treatments will be tried first for things like behavior or mood symptoms.

 Non-drug treatments used to treat Alzheimer's

 Managing behavioral symptoms of Alzheimer's disease is typically done with non-drug treatments and strategies first, and then if none of the strategies work, medication is used.
 Techniques used to treat anxiety, depression, or agitation can include2:

 - Creating a calming environment and reducing triggers